-Regarding mineral materials disposal, it is notable that management under this alternative would close significantly more areas to mineral materials disposal, including sensitive habitat and restriction zone areas surrounding some historic properties, than under Alternative A. These additional closures could protect areas that are important to the affected Tribes.
+Under Alternative B, more areas would be closed to mineral materials disposal, including some sensitive habitat, and special management areas such as the Figure 4 BCA, and restriction zone areas surrounding some historic properties, comparted to Alternative A. These additional closures could protect areas and uses that are important to Tribes.
 The development of additional gravel pits in the planning area would increase the chance of incidental discovery of cultural or tribally significant resources.
-With proper tribal consultation and the issuance of permits in compliance with all existing rights, federal regulations, and BLM polices, the continued use and further development of federally reserved mineral materials would not be anticipated to adversely affect Tribal interests.
+With proper tribal consultation and the issuance of permits in compliance with all existing rights, federal regulations, and BLM polices, the continued use and further development of federally reserved mineral materials are not anticipated to impact Tribal interests.

-Compared with Alternative A, management actions under Alternative C would include more protective measures for NRHP-listed properties and other historic properties, including TCPs and sites that meet the criteria for allocation for designation for scientific use, conservation use, traditional use, public use, and experimental use.
-Under Alternative C, the same total acreage of federal mineral estate would be open to fluid mineral leasing as under Alternative A (BLM 2022a).
+Alternative C would include more protective measures for NRHP-listed properties and other historic properties, including TCPs and sites that meet the criteria for allocation for designation for scientific use, conservation use, traditional use, public use, and experimental use, compared with Alternative A. Under Alternative C, the same total acreage of federal mineral estate would be open to fluid mineral leasing as Alternative A (BLM 2022a).
 However, Alternative C would prohibit surface occupancy within NRHP-listed properties and other historic properties, including TCPs.
 There would be an additional 100-foot restriction zone surrounding each historic property when an undertaking could have a potential effect on the historic property's setting, character, feeling, or integrity.
-Because Alternative C would have this 100-foot restriction zone surrounding these historic properties, less adverse, local impacts on historic properties would be anticipated, compared with Alternative A, which would not have a similar allowable use restriction zone.
-New plays outside of areas with known development potential could be developed under this alternative without a plan amendment.
+Because Alternative C would include this 100-foot restriction zone, impacts on historic properties and potentially locations of Tribal importance would be minimized compared with Alternative A. New oil and gas plays discovered in areas of low development potential could be developed under this alternative, which may result in some increased impacts to locations and uses important to Tribes.

-Alternative C would include a CSU stipulation within a 3-mile restriction zone surrounding several NRHPlisted historic properties (see Section 3.2.8, Cultural Resources).
-Compared with Alternative A, which would not have this CSU stipulation, the CSU stipulation under Alternative C would reduce the potential for effects on areas significant to Tribes resulting from discretionary actions.
-Alternative C, like Alternative A, would not close land surrounding historic properties to mineral materials disposal; Alternative B would.
+Alternative C would include a CSU stipulation for visible areas within 2-miles of several important NRHP-listed historic sites (see Section 3.2.8, Cultural Resources).
+Compared with Alternative A, which would not have this CSU stipulation, Alternative C would reduce the potential for impacts on areas significant to Tribes resulting from discretionary actions.
+Alternative C, like Alternative A, would not close land surrounding historic properties to mineral materials disposal or NEL mineral development, therefore, impacts are anticipated to be similar to Alternative A.